-In order to remain on top of our game and continue to make our mark both locally and internationally, UCT will be implementing an electronic research administration (eRA) system, to provide technological solutions to the problems we have identified.
-The cornerstone of the system is Converis, supplied by Thomson Reuters.
+In order to remain on top of our game and continue to make our mark both locally and internationally, UCT has implemented an electronic research administration (eRA) system.

 What the eRA system means for researchers